keijiro/KlakSpout/README.md

 The Spout Receiver updates a render texture specified in the **Target Texture** property every frame.
-Note that the Spout Receiver doesn't care about aspect ratio; The dimensions of the render texture should be manually adjusted to avoid stretching.
+Note that the Spout Receiver doesn't care about aspect ratio; the dimensions of the render texture should be manually adjusted to avoid stretching.

 ### Target Renderer property